douglascrp/alfresco-cloud-store/trunk/README.txt

 The default configuration will work automatically.
 Simply build an AMP and deploy it with the Module Management Tool as is standard.

-You will need to edit custom-repository.properties and supply your Amazon AWS credentials plus an S3 bucket name.
+You will need to edit alfresco-global.properties and supply your Amazon AWS credentials plus an S3 bucket name.

 eg.

 s3.accesskey=12345ABCD1234ABCD
 s3.secretkey=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 s3.bucketname=alfs3bucketsample

+The project is configured to use a caching content store.
+The following properties will need to be added to your alfresco-global.properties.

+dir.cachedcontent=/path/to/cache
+system.content.caching.cacheOnInbound=true
+system.content.caching.maxDeleteWatchCount=1
+system.content.caching.contentCleanup.cronExpression=0 0 3 * * ?
+system.content.caching.timeToLiveSeconds=0
+system.content.caching.timeToIdleSeconds=60
+system.content.caching.maxElementsInMemory=5000
+system.content.caching.maxElementsOnDisk=10000
+system.content.caching.minFileAgeInMillis=2000
+system.content.caching.maxUsageMB=4096
+system.content.caching.maxFileSizeMB=0

+For more information on these properties and caching content store configuration see http://wiki.alfresco.com/wiki/CachingContentStore.

 Alternate Configuration:
 ========================